Yelp/paasta/docs/source/installation/example_cluster.rst

     paasta status -s hello-world

 Scribe is not included with this example cluster.
-If you are looking for logs, check syslog on the kubernetes node that the pod is running on for the output from cron.
+If you are looking for logs, check syslog on the Kubernetes node that the pod is running on for the output from cron.
 You can get the host the pod is running on by adding "-v" to the command above.

 Cleanup